 Recently I got the opportunity to try out the all-new Salomon Guardian boots and let me say they are nothing short of amazing!
-Salomon is a name most associated with the outdoor sports world, from snow sports to hiking, climbing, and trail running.
-Which is not surprising seeing as it was founded in the French alpine town of Annecy located near the border of Switzerland.
+Salomon is a name most associated with the outdoor sports world, from snow sports to hiking, climbing, and trail running, which is not surprising seeing as it was founded in the French alpine town of Annecy located near the border of Switzerland.

 Overall these are a great pair of boots and I recommend them to anyone looking for a change of footwear.
-I paired mine with Foxy River socks and this combo will not disappoint you.
+I paired mine with Fox River socks and this combo will not disappoint you.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.